How to Care for Your Child’s Croupy Cough

 Take your child into the bathroom, shut the door and turn the shower on high using hot water to get the room nice and steamy.

 “Breathing in moist air can help a child who is having breathing difficulties,” Dr. Giuliano says.

 Another trick that may ease croup breathing problems is to take your child outside into the cold air or put the child’s face in front of an open freezer.

 These home remedies should provide relief within minutes.
 If they don’t help, Dr. Giuliano advises taking your child to the emergency department.

-“It’s the child who’s having increasing breathing difficulties who is at risk for complications,” Dr. Giuliano says.
+“It’s the child who’s having increasing breathing difficulties who is at risk for complications,” says Dr. Giuliano.
 “Those are the children who need to be evaluated urgently.”

-Dr. Giuliano adds that most croup will go away by itself.
-She urges parents to steer clear of treating croup with over-the-counter cough or cold medicines.
+Most croup will go away by itself, but parents should steer clear of treating croup with over-the-counter cough or cold medicines.

-“They cause significant side effects,” she says.
+“They cause significant side effects,” says Dr. Giuliano.
 “In addition, research has shown that for croup and other kinds of coughs and colds, they’re really not any more effective than giving your child a placebo.”